igorkulman/coding-journal/content/post/2013-04-15-do-you-need-to-create-a-special-windows-phone-8-build-of-your-windows-phone-app.md

----
++++
-title: Do you need to create a special Windows Phone 8 build of your Windows Phone app?
+title = "Do you need to create a special Windows Phone 8 build of your Windows Phone app?" author = "Igor Kulman" date = "2013-04-15" url = "/do-you-need-to-create-a-special-windows-phone-8-build-of-your-windows-phone-app/" categories = ["Windows Phone"] tags = ["c#","Windows Phone"]
-author: Igor Kulman
-layout: post
-date: 2013-04-15
-url: /do-you-need-to-create-a-special-windows-phone-8-build-of-your-windows-phone-app/
-dsq_thread_id:
-  - 1400611288
-categories:
-  - Windows Phone
-tags:
-  - 'c#'
-  - Windows Phone
----
++++
 If you create a Windows Phone app and you want it to be able to run on both Windows Phone 7 and Windows Phone 8, you target Windows Phone 7 and the app runs on Windows Phone 8 automatically.
 But is it really enough to create a Windows Phone 7 buíld?
 Not if you want to create a really well designed app.

 The problem with Windows Phone 8 from a designers point of view is that it introduces two new display resolutions.
 Windows Phone 7 supports just one resolution, WVGA of 800x480px.
 Windows Phone 8 adds WXGA (1280&#215;768) and 720p (1280&#215;720).
 If you run your Windows Phone 7 app on a WXGA device, the app is proportionally scaled by a factor of 1.6 to fill out the whole screen.
 As long as you provide all your images scaled by the same factor, the app looks ok.